leloup2022/Documentation/README.md

 # Roadmap
 ### December 2021 Incorporation
-Incorporation of newCo - SLU (owned by Alfa CAeli)
+- [x] Incorporation of newCo - SLU (owned by Alfa CAeli)

 ### January 2021 Private Sale - Coordinators
-newCo does a Private Sale with a SAFT. newCo spends all the money of Private Sale - Protocol, paying the services in advance.
+- [] newCo does a Private Sale with a SAFT. newCo spends all the money of Private Sale - Protocol, paying the services in advance.
 Target : Blockchain Protocols and VC firms.
 Protocols and VCs have a legal Agreement.
 Tokens go to a an exchange and from there to the newCo

-The newCo signs a MoU with the companies that will start the DAO, which must include a clause covering liability in case of errors
+- []The newCo signs a MoU with the companies that will start the DAO, which must include a clause covering liability in case of errors
   - Alfa Caeli : coordination & Partnerships (300K$)
+  - Community Lead (70k€)
   - Caelum Labs : Blockchain development (1M$)
   - Web Studio : Design, frontend and App (500K$)
   - Legal Firm : Incorporate a DAO in Wyoming (200K$)
   - PR Firm (1.155M$)
   - Security Firm : Audits (135.5K$)

 ### March 2021 DAO Incorporation
-The DAO gets incorporated
+- [] The DAO gets incorporated
-UniteDAO Alfa goes online.
+- [] UniteDAO Alfa goes online.
-newCo closes operations, company is liquidated
+- [] newCo closes operations, company is liquidated
-At this point the company in Spain exists no more, only the DAO manages the treasury through proposals.
+- [] At this point the company in Spain exists no more, only the DAO manages the treasury through proposals.

 ### March 2021 Public Sale - Whitelisted
-The DAO does the Public Sale - Whitelisted
+- [] The DAO does the Public Sale - Whitelisted
-Funds go to the treasury of the DAO
+- [] Funds go to the treasury of the DAO
-To participate in the Public Sale, a verification process is performed.
+- [] To participate in the Public Sale, a verification process is performed.

 ### April 2021 Public Sale - Open
-The DAO does the Public Sale - Open
+- [] The DAO does the Public Sale - Open
-Funds go to the treasury of the DAO
+- [] Funds go to the treasury of the DAO